 Since most of us aren’t independently wealthy, we need an income to cover our bills.
 If you believe you have an idea or a business model that’s potentially profitable, start small — even part-time.

-If you’re able to pay your bills with your paycheck from your regular job, then you’re saving yourself an enormous amount of stress that many entrepreneurs suffer from.
+If you’re able to pay your bills with your paycheck from your regular job, you’ll save yourself an enormous amount of stress.

 2. Make sure your vision is realistic

 Most entrepreneurs aren’t glamorous, jet-setters.
-They’re more roll-up-the-sleeves-get-the-hard-work-done types.
+They’re more roll-up-the-sleeves and get-the-hard-work-done types.
 If your vision of how to become an entrepreneur involves bespoke business suits and ritzy airport lounges, you need a serious reality check.